opencomputeproject/SAI/ptf/docs/PTF-SAIv2Overview.md

 For SAI-PTFv2 test, we need to build components:
 1. Docker PTF, which contains all the runtime dependencies
-2. Docker SAIServerv2, which contains the RPC Server (as described in ##Instructuon section), SAI SDK, and all the running dependences
+2. Docker SAIServerv2, which contains the RPC Server, SAI SDK, and all the running dependences
 3. python-saithrift, the RPC client, this binary will be generated when building the docker saiserverv2

 > Note: SAIServer (RPC Server) and python-saithrift (RPC client) must be built from the same SAI version, when deploying your environment, please make sure they are from the same version.

 Precondition:

-Before start the build process, please make sure you get the right sonic buildimage branch.
+Before starting the build process, please make sure you get the right sonic buildimage branch.
 For how to check the sai header version and sonic branch from a certain sonic image please refer to [Check SAI Header Version And SONiC Branch](CheckVersion.md)

-> Note: the example below will base on the sonic 202205 branch
+> Note: the example below is based on the sonic 202205 branch

 1. Checkout code in sonic-buildimage repo
     > please check the branch and commit id previous checked